pivotal-mea-pa/qnb-workshop/dotnet-funnyquotes-workshop/4_config_server.en.md

 ### Feature toggles
 1. We can push disabled code into prod and using config to activate it vs branching.
 1. Observe usage of it in codebase for security.
-Don't enable yet:
+Don't enable it yet:
     1. Startup.cs in FunnyQuotesUICore

     ```csharp